clairehyh99/Comammox-Nitrospira-annotation/README.md

 	3. Filtering of Low-Abundance ASVs
 ASVs with fewer than 10 reads are removed to eliminate sequencing noise and rare artifacts.
 The filtered representative sequences and abundance tables are then re-exported for subsequent analysis.
 	4. Annotation Using a Custom Database
-A user-defined reference database (FASTA and taxonomy files) is imported and used to train a Naive Bayes classifier.
-The classifier is then applied to the filtered representative ASVs to assign taxonomic identities, generating an annotated taxonomy table.
+A user-defined reference database (FASTA and taxonomy files) is imported and used for generating an annotated taxonomy table.
 	5. Taxonomic Classification via VSEARCH
 ASVs are additionally classified using the VSEARCH consensus-based method, employing user-defined identity (0.8) and consensus (0.7) thresholds.
 Both taxonomic assignments and sequence alignment results are exported for validation.
 	6. Taxonomic Classification via BLAST